imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 EVM (Ethereum Virtual Machine) is instrumental to the functioning of the Ethereum blockchain.
 It is responsible for carrying out the computations associated with transactions on the Ethereum blockchain, namely those related to the functioning of smart contracts.
-Due to Turing completeness of their instruction sets, and the necessity to guarantee that computations can be securely performed in an open, distributed network, a halting mechanism must be provided.
+Due to Turing's completeness of their instruction sets, and the necessity to guarantee that computations can be securely performed in an open, distributed network, a halting mechanism must be provided.

-The halting mechanism is provided thanks to gas, which is an Ethereum specific measure of computational cost incurred by the executing environment (Ethereum node connected to the network).
+The halting mechanism is provided thanks to gas, which is an Ethereum specific measure of the computational cost incurred by the executing environment (Ethereum node connected to the network).
-Gas is priced in Ether (the intrinsic value token of the Ethereum blockchain), each transaction has an allowance of gas prepaid by the transaction sender.
+Gas is priced in Ether (the intrinsic value token of the Ethereum blockchain), and each transaction has an allowance of gas prepaid by the transaction sender.
 Every step of computation (as of writing, this corresponds to every bytecode instruction interpreted by EVM) costs a small amount of gas, and if gas allowance is depleted, the computation is halted and its effects are reverted, except for the consumption of the entire gas allowance.
-The gas consumed by computations performed is paid out as transaction fee (in Ether) to the miner (validator), including the transaction.
+The gas consumed by computations performed is paid out as a transaction fee (in Ether) to the miner (validator), including the transaction.
 The unused remainder of the prepaid gas allowance is returned back to the transaction sender.

 The challenge with this mechanism is to determine adequate gas costs of bytecode instructions.
-Currently, gas cost is determined on a per-OPCODE basis, that is, every OPCODE interpreted by the EVM has a predetermined gas cost (sometimes gas cost expressed as a function of instruction's arguments is added).
+Currently, the gas cost is determined on a per-OPCODE basis, that is, every OPCODE interpreted by the EVM has a predetermined gas cost (sometimes gas cost expressed as a function of instruction's arguments is added).
 This report and the "Gas Cost Estimator" research project aims at devising a method to estimate adequate values for these OPCODE gas costs, by estimating and analyzing the relative computational cost of OPCODEs.

-In the remainder of this section we provide our motivation and some background of the literature on the subject.
+In the remainder of this section, we provide our motivation and some background on the literature on the subject.
 In section **Estimation Method** we describe the proposed measurement and estimation method.
 In section **Validation** we elaborate on the procedure of validating the results.
 In section **Results** we provide the results obtained in various environments and discuss them in the context of an alternative gas schedule.

 ### Motivation

-The importance of adequate gas costs arises from the nature of computations done on the Ethereum blockchain, and has been discussed by many authors.
+The importance of adequate gas costs arises from the nature of computations done on the Ethereum blockchain and has been discussed by many authors.

-It is intuitive that the parties participating in the network, who are responsible for validation of blockchain transactions and maintaining the state of the blockchain, are interested in fair pricing for the service they provide.
+It is intuitive that the parties participating in the network, who are responsible for the validation of blockchain transactions and maintaining the state of the blockchain, are interested in fair pricing for the service they provide.
 This is emphasized in [7].
-Given however, that the transaction fee still is the lesser part of the block reward, as compared to PoW mining reward [1], the importance of this argument might be disputed.
+Given, however, that the transaction fee still is the lesser part of the block reward, as compared to PoW mining reward [1], the importance of this argument might be disputed.
-It can also be stated, that it is the computational cost of PoW mining itself, which constitutes the major part of computational burden on the miner (validator).
+It can also be stated that it is the computational cost of PoW mining itself, which constitutes the major part of the computational burden on the miner (validator).

 However, adequate gas cost of computation is paramount from the perspective of network security.
 Gas cost is a natural deterrent from abusing the network's capacity.
-If pricing of computations was inadequate, it would mean that there are operations in EVM which are relatively underpriced, when compared to others.
+If the pricing of computations was inadequate, it would mean that there are operations in EVM which are relatively underpriced, when compared to others.
-This would in turn mean that adversarial actors could craft the transactions in a way which puts significant load on the network, at the same time paying disproportionately low transaction fees.
+This would in turn mean that adversarial actors could craft the transactions in a way which puts a significant load on the network, at the same time paying disproportionately low transaction fees.
-This situation opens the door to DoS attacks, which have happened and were given as main motivation for gas cost revisions in [12], [13], [14] and other research done in [8].
+This situation opens the door to DoS attacks, which have happened and were given as the main motivation for gas cost revisions in [12], [13], [14] and another research done in [8].

 To add to this, there is the decentralization factor of having adequate gas costs.
 The computations done by the EVM within the Ethereum network nodes are performed by all nodes in the network, regardless of whether they are mining and earning transaction fees or not.